Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Overview of Optimal Experimental Design Strategy for the Uncertain Kuramoto Model

 The significance of objective-UQ using MOCU is that it enables the design of experiments that focus on reducing the model uncertainty that matters.
 More specifically, as MOCU quantifies the expected cost increase (relevant to our operational goal) due to model uncertainty, it can be used to quantify the expected impact of a potential experiment on reducing the model uncertainty that affects the operational performance, hence how effective the experiment will be in reducing the operational cost.

-The MOCU-based OED strategy for uncertainty Kuramoto models has been recently proposed in~\cite{Hong2021}.
-In this study, a realistic experimental design space was considered, where an experiment corresponds to selecting a pair $(i,j)$ of oscillators and observing whether they get spontaneously synchronized in isolation of other oscillators and in the absence of external control.
-The experimental outcome is binary--either \textit{synchronized} or \textit{unsynchronized}--based on which the uncertainty of the coupling strength $a_{i,j} \in [a^L_{i, j}, a^U_{i, j}]$ can be reduced.
-Theorem~1 in~\cite{Hong2021} reproduced below gives us the necessary and sufficient condition for an oscillator pair to be frequency synchronized:
+The MOCU-based OED strategy for uncertain Kuramoto models has been recently proposed in~\cite{Hong2021}.
+In this study, a realistic experimental design space was considered, where an experiment corresponds to selecting a pair $\left(i,j\right)$ of oscillators and observing whether they get spontaneously synchronized in isolation of other oscillators and in the absence of external control.
+The experimental outcome is binary--either synchronized or non-synchronized--based on which the uncertainty of the coupling strength $a_{i,j} \in [a^L_{i, j}, a^U_{i, j}]$ can be reduced.
+Theorem~\ref{theo:sync} in~\cite{Hong2021} reproduced below gives us the necessary and sufficient condition for an oscillator pair to be frequency synchronized: \begin{thm} Consider the Kuramoto model of two-oscillators: